FabienDeborde/100-days-of-code/log.md

 **Thoughts**: I had no idea how hard it would be to deploy a Meteor App...
 The local setup was so easy I didn't think about the deployment...

 **Link(s) to work**

+### Day 41: March 1, Wednesday
+**Today's Progress**: Tons of work on my server and project config for deployment, learned basic stuff about Docker.
+Also went back to the app and worked on the login page.
+Also worked on external mongodb stuff.

+**Thoughts**: What started like the dream full stack turned into somewhat of a nightmare.
+Starting the app was easy but after that I had to face so many issues...
+Deployment: not supported anymore for free, some other packages exist but lots of configuration needed.
+Wanted to work with SASS: can't use SASS indentation anymore (had to go back to using Prepros).
+Use React: some configuration needed because Blaze...
+Hope I'll be able to do some programming tomorrow!

+**Link(s) to work**